Category Archives: business

 Check out this article on ITProPortal: http://www.itproportal.com/2012/03/13/the-consoles-are-dying-says-developer/

 Looking at the current trend, it’s hard to disagree.
 The mainstream consumer is definitely less likely to pick up an Xbox 360, PS3, Wii or (3)DS for casual gaming if Angry Birds or Plants vs. Zombies can be downloaded onto a device that has functionality beyond gaming.
 Not to mention the fact that the games each cost less than the average console title and will likely be supported over the course of several device upgrades.
 Microsoft, Sony, and Nintendo cannot boast that sort of longevity for their $50+ games.
-Read the rest of this entry
+Continue reading “Consoles may become a thing of the past”

 Watch out for the entertainment industry’s future protective acts in the name of copyright